aimhigherweb/iec_website/content/what-we-do/gas-permeable-contact-lenses.md

 ![](/uploads/rgp-lenses.jpg)

 At Innovative Eye Care we use a customised lens design program called EyeSpace to accurately design the fit and power of your lens unique to your eye.
-Our Adelaide and Woodville practices are equipped with a multitude of state-of-the-art equipment including [corneal topography](https://www.innovativeeyecare.com.au/what-we-do/corneal-topography), [corneal tomography](https://www.innovativeeyecare.com.au/what-we-do/corneal-tomography) and [wavefront aberrometry](https://www.innovativeeyecare.com.au/what-we-do/wavefront-aberrometry).
+Our Adelaide and Henley Beach practices are equipped with a multitude of state-of-the-art equipment including [corneal topography](https://www.innovativeeyecare.com.au/what-we-do/corneal-topography), [corneal tomography](https://www.innovativeeyecare.com.au/what-we-do/corneal-tomography) and [wavefront aberrometry](https://www.innovativeeyecare.com.au/what-we-do/wavefront-aberrometry).
 This allows our optometrists to custom design RGP lenses for our patients that can improve vision for wearers with a range of eye conditions.

 Rigid lenses may take a little longer to adapt to before they are as comfortable as soft contact lenses.
 For advice on rigid contact lenses and solutions, please consult our <a href="/what-we-do/eye-exam">team</a>.